MariusKroeper/MariusKroeper.github.io/_pages/about.md

   - /about.html
 ---

 I am currently working as a research assistant and pursuing my Ph.D. in Economics at the [Chair of Economic Policy and Economic Research](https://tu-dresden.de/bu/wirtschaft/vwl/wuw) at Dresden University of Technology.
-As an applied microeconomist, my primary focus is on political economy.
-My research examines the relationship between policy and voting behavior, with a particular emphasis on how various factors influence electoral outcomes.
-I explore topics such as the role of information in voting decisions and turnout, the effects of administrative failures on voter participation, and the impact of candidate characteristics.
-Ultimately, my work aims to provide valuable insights into the intersection of economics, politics, and social decision-making.
+My research lies at the intersection of political economy and applied microeconomics, with a focus on how institutions, information, and environmental shocks shape political behavior.

+My job market paper studies how environmental disasters affect political assimilation and identity formation, combining detailed voter registration data with flood exposure raster data.
+In related projects, I examine the effects of administrative failures on voter participation and the behavioral consequences of a one-time all-postal voting election.

 [](/files/googled453e9d6f698f158.html)